operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/advanced-topics.md

 }
 ```

-**Complex cleanup logic**
+#### Complex cleanup logic

-Similar to the previous scenario finalizers can be used for implementing complex cleanup logic.
-Taking cron jobs as an example.
-They require to keep a number of past jobs, which have been spawned by the cron job controller.
-Therefore the cron job resource defines two fields successfulJobsHistoryLimit and failedJobsHistoryLimit.
-This is the role of the cron job controller to check the number of successful and failed jobs for a specific cron job and to delete the older ones when the limit has been exceeded.
-Here is [an example from Kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/controller-implementation.html#3-clean-up-old-jobs-according-to-the-history-limit) for such a logic.
+Similar to the previous scenario, finalizers can be used for implementing complex cleanup logic.
+Take [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) as an example: the controller maintains limited-size lists of jobs that have been created by the CronJob controller to check for deletion.
+These list sizes are configured by the CronJob fields [`.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit`](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#jobs-history-limits), which specify how many completed and failed jobs should be kept.
+Check out the [Kubebuilder CronJob tutorial](https://book.kubebuilder.io/cronjob-tutorial/controller-implementation.html#3-clean-up-old-jobs-according-to-the-history-limit) for full implementation details.

-**Sensitive resources**
+#### Sensitive resources

 Sensitive resources need to be protected against unintended deletion.
-One typical example is Persistent Volume (PV) / Persistent Volume Claim (PVC).
-If a user tries to delete a PV that is bound by a PVC the PV is not removed immediately.
-PV removal is postponed until the PV is not bound to any PVC.
-To achieve a similar behaviour for your own resources Finalizers again can be leveraged.
-By setting a Finalizer on the PV like resource you controller can make sure there is no remaining resource depending on it before completing the deletion.
+An intuitive example of protecting resources is the [PersistentVolume (PV) / PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) relationship.
+A PV is first created, after which users can request access to that PV's storage by creating a PVC, which gets bound to the PV.
+If a user tries to delete a PV currently bound by a PVC, the PV is not removed immediately.
+Instead, PV removal is postponed until the PV is not bound to any PVC.
+Finalizers again can be leveraged to achieve a similar behaviour for your own PV-like custom resources: by setting a finalizer on an object, your controller can make sure there are no remaining objects bound to it before removing the finalizer and deleting the object.
-In the other direction the user can specify what happens to a PV when the PVC is deleted through the reclaim policy.
-There are two options: "delete", which means that the PV is deleted or retain, where the PV and its associated storage are kept after the PVC deletion.
-Such a behaviour is achieved again through the use of Finalizers.
-Key is that the user can make a conscious decision between automated cleansing of unused resources (delete) and data protection (retain).
+Additionally, the user who created the PVC can specify what happens to the underlying storage allocated in a PV when the PVC is deleted through the [reclaim policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming).
+There are several options available, each of which defines a behavior that is achieved again through the use of finalizers.
+The key concept to take away is that your operator can give a user the power to decide how their resources are cleaned up via finalizers, which may be dangerous yet useful depending on your workloads.

 ### Leader election